ptvirgo/minetest_tiles/README.md

 # Minetest Textures as TileD Tilesets

-![TileD
+![Tile
 Screenshot](https://raw.githubusercontent.com/ptvirgo/minetest_tiles/master/screenshot.png)

-Trying to plan good Minetest builds with normal image editors got on my nerves because they aren't really set up with the expectation that a 20 x 20 grid is pretty big.
-Pencil and graph-paper worked alright for mazes *(flash back to the 1980s, whee!)*, but there's this thing called color you may have heard of...
+Trying to plan good Minetest builds with normal image editors got on my nerves.
+Tiny, icon-sized pixel-art isn't great for describing imaginary life-sized buildings.
+Pencil and graph-paper worked alright for mazes, but... *flash back to the 1980s!*

 Wait, am I being snarky again?

-*Whatever.*
+Luckily, the Minetest game textures are easily accessible, and the Free [TileD map editor](http://www.mapeditor.org/) works really well for laying out blueprints.

+Here is a tile-set of the most essential Minetest nodes.

-I took some relevant Minetest mod textures and loaded them into the [TileD](http://www.mapeditor.org/) map editor.
-Now you (well, it's for me, but I *guess* you can use it) can pre-plan builds using actual textures from the game.
-It's wayyy easier than messing around with individual pixels.
-You can actually get a pretty decent idea of whether your plan is going to look right before you waste an afternoon pretending to do hard labor.
+Now you (well, it's for me, but you can use it) can pre-plan builds using textures from the game.
+It's *way* easier than messing around with individual pixels.
+Use it to test different layouts and materials ahead of time, so you don't waste an evening building something you hate.

-I hope this will inspire some of you plebs to build something besides *yet another* half-roofed cobblestone cube to "live" in.
-Or at least put in some windows, wth.

-I'm *kidding.*  Really.

 # How to use

 1. Download this repository.
-If you don't know where you want it, **Your Documents/minetest** will have to do.
+If you don't know where you want it: **Your Documents/minetest**
 2. Install the [TileD](http://www.mapeditor.org/) map editor.
     - Yes, *it's Free Software* and yes, it's available for Windows / Mac / Linux.